mrsteele/dotenv-webpack/README.md

 `dotenv-webpack` wraps `dotenv` and `Webpack.DefinePlugin`.
 As such, it overwrites existing any existing `DefinePlugin` configurations.
 Also, like `DefinePlugin`, it does a text replace in the resulting bundle for any instances of `process.env`.

-Also, be aware that all information in your `.env` file will be included in the resulting bundle.
-Please do not share any secret information in your client bundle.
-Instead, make a separate `.client.env` file.
+Your `.env` files can include sensitive information.
+Because of this,`dotenv-webpack` will only include defined environment variables in the final bundle.

 ### Usage

 The plugin can be installed with little-to-no configuration needed.
 Once installed, you can access the variables within your code using `process.env` as you would with `dotenv`.

-The example bellow shows the defaults, as well as a description of each parameter.
+The example bellow shows a standard use-case.

 ###### Create a .env file